1. Gooseberry Island (Westport)

 If you don’t feel like fighting Cape Cod traffic, Onset Beach is your solution.
 This popular public beach in the charming Wareham village of Onset offers many of the amenities that draw people to the Cape’s beautiful beaches, but it’s much closer to home for those on the mainland.

-Located on scenic Onset Bay, Onset Beach’s calm waters are watched by lifeguards, which makes the beach great for families with small children.
+Located on scenic Onset Bay, Onset Beach’s calm waters make the beach a great place for families with small children.
 There are restrooms on the nearby pier and great shops and restaurants just steps away in Onset Village.
 The beach also is home to the Onset Bathhouse, the headquarters for the Coalition’s Onset Bay Center and the base for myriad on-the-water programs for the public, including kayaking, sailing, learn to quahog classes and much more.

 Onset is also a destination for fishermen.
 Boats leave from Onset pier every morning to go fishing in Buzzards Bay and Cape Cod Canal, and anglers cast a line directly from the wharf searching for striped bass.

 Onset Beach is free for visitors, though the town does charge a fee to park nearby.
 There is a metered parking lot located at the pier right next to the beach, as well as metered street parking throughout Onset.
 Parking can fill up fast on summer weekends, so get out there early!